-"You set a crown of pure gold on his head."
-Now first the promised blessings are spoken of, and then the crown of pure gold.
+"Thou settest a crown of pure gold on his head."
+Now first the pro-mised blessings are spoken of, and then the crown of pure gold.
 What can be the meaning of that?
 It strikes me there must be some reason why these promised blessings are followed up by this golden crown.
 Well, if I do not mistake or misunderstand it, the reason is this.
 Adam lost the blessings that were entrusted to him, and the Jewish nation lost the blessings which were entrusted to it.
 But Jesus Christ never lost one of the blessings which were entrusted to him.
-"This is the will of him that sent me, that of all he has given me I should lose nothing."
+"This is the will of him that sent me, that of all he' hath given me I should lose nothing."
 He never made a false step, and never therefore invalidated one promise.
 He never lost a single blessing.
 And to denote that he successfully wrought the victory, confirmed the promises, swallowed up death in victory, ended sin, annihilated the curse, subdued the foe, brought life and immortality to light, therefore, being crowned with success, he thus stands represented as having a crown of pure gold upon his head.
 There are three reasons, then, why he is thus represented as crowned.
-First, because he succeeded in not losing a blessing; secondly, a golden crown, to denote the value and preciousness of those blessings; and third, pure gold, to denote the purity of the blessings; and so, they are, they are all of them incorruptible blessings.
+First, because he succeeded in not losing a blessing; secondly, a golden crown, to denote the value and preciousness of those blessings; and third, pure gold, to denote the purity of the blessings; and so they are-they are all of them incorruptible blessings.
 Then we have to notice presently how all these blessings have in them eternity.
-"You have made him most blessed."
-And as he is most blessed, so his people are blessed with all spiritual blessings in him; therefore, you find the elders, representing the whole church of God, with crowns of gold upon their heads.
+"Thou hast made him most blessed."
+And as he is most blessed, so his people are blessed with all spiritual blessings in him; therefore you find the elders, representing the whole church of God, with crowns of gold upon their heads.
 Well, here is sufficiency of strength, and that sufficiency of strength must have a great tendency to make life happy.
-One thing that makes our natural lives uncomfortable is the weakness we feel sometimes, and insufficiency for many of the burdens and labors of life.
+One thing that makes our natural lives uncomfortable is the weakness we feel sometimes, and insufficiency for many of the burdens and labours of life.
 This sufficiency of strength, then, must have a tendency to make life happy.
-Then salvation, that is to say, safety must have a tendency to make life happy.
-And then the certainty of the blessings, so that you cannot lose them, not one shall be lost, that must have a tendency to make life happy.
+Then salvation, that is to say, safety, must have a tendency to make life happy.
+And then the certainty of the blessings, so that you cannot lose them-not one shall be lost,--that must have a tendency to make life happy.
 And then the blessings indicated by the crown of pure gold upon his head must also have a tendency to make life happy.
-Now then, I should like this life to last forever.
-And so.
-"He asked life of you and you gave it to him, even length of days for evermore."
-So then, however many drawbacks and thorns we have in our mortal life, in him we have strength, safety, blessings, dignity, and honor to make life happy.
-"He shall prolong his days, he shall see his seed, and the pleasure of the Lord shall prosper in his hand."
+Now then, saith the Saviour, having enough to make life happy, I should like this life to last for ever.
+And so, "He asked life of thee, and thou gavest it him, even length of days for evermore."
+So then, however many drawbacks and thorns we have in our mortal life, in him we have strength, safety, blessings, dignity, and honour to make life happy.
+"He shall prolong his days, he shall see his seed, and the pleasure of the Lord shall prosper in his hand.